 The connection between the wellbore and fault was well established, shown by short duration flow tests and further enhanced by the short stimulation prior to the extended stimulation.
 Seismicity started approximately three hours after the beginning of the stimulation.
 Throughout the stimulation, seismic event rates correlate with injection pressures in the sense that an increase of the injection rate (and associated increase in injection pressure) resulted in an increase of the seismicity rate (Figure 6).
 Hypocenters were highly organised in space with seismic activity expanding outwards from the injection point in Habanero 4 with time (Figure 7).
-There was a consistent decline in seismic activity with the conclusion of hydraulic operations, with nearly all activity located on the outer rim of the reservoir.
-This type of "post-injection" seismicity reflects an ongoing hydraulic diffusion process at the outer rim of the reservoir (Baisch 2006).
-During real-time monitoring, a total of 27,445 reservoir events were detected with sufficient signal-to-noise ratio for 20,734 of these events accurately located.
+There was a steady decline in seismic activity after the conclusion of hydraulic operations, with nearly all post-stimulation activity located on the outer rim of the reservoir.
+This type of "post-injection" seismicity reflects an ongoing hydraulic diffusion process at the outer rim of the reservoir (Baisch et al., 2006b).
+During real-time monitoring, a total of 27,445 reservoir events were detected with sufficient signal-to-noise ratio for 20,734 of these events to be accurately located.
+Averaged formal location errors on a $1-\sigma$ level are 41 m, 38 m, and 68 m into eastern, northern, and vertical direction, respectively.

-The largest event recorded was a magnitude 3.0 which occurred on 27 November, 2012, with the largest post stimulation event a magnitude 2.8 occurring on 26 February, 2012.
+The largest event recorded was a magnitude 3.0 event which occurred on 27 November, 2012, with the largest post-stimulation event a magnitude 2.8 event occurring on 26 February, 2012.
 This was nearly three months after the conclusion of hydraulic activities.